-As per our study results, STA patients had better treatment experience, and the high patients’ preference and satisfaction with STA was in alignment with the preceding studies done on computerized local anesthesia delivery system[9,15].
-Better STA patients’ comfort during the restorative procedure, and lack of facial numbness might have contributed to the greater preference for STA over traditional infiltration.
-However, Grace et al[16], claimed that traditional and computer-controlled anesthesia patients had equally good treatment experiences.
+As per our study results, STA patients had a better treatment experience, and the high patients’ preference and satisfaction with STA was in alignment with the preceding studies done on computerized local anesthesia delivery system[9,15].
+Better STA patients’ comfort during the restorative procedure and lack of facial numbness might have contributed to the greater preference for STA over traditional infiltration.
+However, Grace et al[16] claimed that traditional and computer-controlled anesthesia patients had equally good treatment experiences.

-Although STA patients experienced less pain during the procedure, and had better overall treatment experience, our study was limited to only restorative procedures done on maxillary posterior teeth.
-Hence, further studies are required to evaluate the effectiveness of STA to carry out all the dental procedures done on an out-patient basis.
+Although STA patients experienced less pain during the procedure and had a better overall treatment experience, our study was limited to only restorative procedures done on maxillary posterior teeth.
+Hence, further studies are required to evaluate the effectiveness of STA to carry out all dental procedures done on an out-patient basis.
 Studies aiming at determining the onset and duration of STA are encouraged too.

-In conclusion, from a clinical point of view, STA is a valid alternative to traditional infiltration, as it provokes minimal pain on injection, and modest anxiety.
+In conclusion, from a clinical point of view, STA is a valid alternative to traditional infiltration, as it provokes minimal pain on injection and modest anxiety.
 In terms of clinical comfort, STA seems to be highly beneficial because of its profound anesthetic effect during restorative procedures, thereby increasing patients’ satisfaction and compliance.
 However, further studies should be performed to harness the full potential of STA, so as to include it in routine dental practice.

 Article Highlights